addshore/browser-facebook-advert-interest-cleaner/README.md

 - Bump the version number in:
   - package.json
   - manifest.json
-- Update the CHANGELOG
+- Update the CHANGELOG.md
 - Update the version in the text in the main JS file
-- Build all of the versions
+- Tag the change on Github (vx.x.x)
+- Wait for the [Github actions](https://github.com/addshore/browser-facebook-advert-interest-cleaner/actions) to build the files
 - Upload to the various stores
   - [Chrome](https://chrome.google.com/webstore/devconsole)
   - [Mozilla](https://addons.mozilla.org/en-US/developers/)